marcusva/py-dynrules/doc/intro.rst

 target dynrules directly, should be escalated to the respective supplier of that package.

-Notes on BZR usage
+Notes on bzr usage
 ==================

-The bzr version of dynrules is not intended to be used in a production environment.
+The bzr repository version of dynrules is not intended to be used in a production environment.
 Interfaces may change from one checkin to another, methods, classes or modules can be broken and so on.
 If you want more reliable code, please refer to the official releases.